staging-951d-madcitymultimedia/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/api-versions.md

 Publish an API version to share the current state of your API with consumers.
 You can select the elements (definition and collections) to include with your published API.

-> If your API is connected to a Git repository, publishing a version syncs the selected elements (definition and collections) to your workspace in the Postman cloud.
+If your API is connected to a Git repository, publishing a version syncs the selected elements (definition and collections) to your workspace in the Postman cloud.

+> You must have the [API Admin role](/docs/collaborating-in-postman/roles-and-permissions/#api-roles) to publish an API.

 To publish an API version, do the following: